BrilliantPlugins/wp-geometa/README.md

 functionality should still work in older versions of WordPress.

 ### MySQL
 MySQL 5.6.1 or higher is strongly recommended.
+Lower than MySQL 5.5 is untested.

 WP_GeoMeta will probably work on MySQL 5.4, but spatial support was pretty weak before version 5.6.1.